COVID-19 in Greece

 Greece has re-opened its borders to foreign citizens and international travellers on July 1st.
 Year-round hotels and camping sites opened on June 1st, while seasonal hotels/resorts are gradually open as of June 15th.

-Passengers of flights from Bulgaria, Romania, U.A.E., Malta, Hungary, Belgium, Spain, Albania and Republic of North Macedonia (as of August 17, 2020, until 30th September 2020) and Israel (up to 5.000 passengers per week) to Greece will be required to have a negative molecular test result (PCR) for COVID-19, performed up to 72 hours before their entry to Greece.
+Passengers of flights from Bulgaria, Romania, UAE, Malta, Belgium, Spain, Albania, North Macedonia and Hungary (as of September 16, 2020, until November 8, 2020) from the Czech Republic (as of September 28, 2020) and Poland (as of October 3, 2020) and Israel (up to 5.000 passengers per week) to Greece will be required to have a negative molecular test result (PCR) for COVID-19, performed up to 72 hours before their entry to Greece.

 The list of the countries was drawn up after a study of the epidemiological profile of the countries of origin of tourists and after taking into account the announcements of the European Air Safety Agency (EASA), as well as the relevant proposal of the Infectious Disease Committee.